nicholashanson/stig/README.md

 </div>

 ## Build and Run
-Vortex-M is written in DLang and built using dub:
+Vortex-M is written in DLang and built using dub.
+From the src subdirectory run:

 ```
   dub run -c=cortex -- [path_to_elf_file] [soc] [addr]